-Traffic flow data for major roads (A-roads and motorways) are available on a census count point basis for both GB and NI.
+Traffic flow data for major roads (A-roads and motorways) are available on a census count point basis for both GB26 and NI27.
 The data comprise counts of each type of vehicle as an Annual Average Daily Flow (AADF), aggregated up to annual flows by multiplying by 365.
-These AADF statistics take account of seasonal variation using 'expansion factors' applied to single day counts based on data from automatic counts for similar roads and vehicle types.
+These AADF statistics take account of seasonal variation using 'expansion factors' applied to single day counts based on data from

 Differences between GB and NI datasets should be noted.
 The census count point coverage of roads in GB is considerably denser than that for NI.
 Additionally, in NI, some count points record total vehicles, rather than a split of different vehicle types.
 An average vehicle split has been applied to these records.